bromodachi-team/bromodachi-web/blogs/bombermania-post-mortem.md

 <p>Bombermania is a mobile puzzle game, with a simple goal - to eliminate all enemies on the board.
 And the tools to achieve that goal are bombs - which would explode in sequence, based on the first placed bomb that would start the chained explosion.</p>

 <p>To setup the chained explosion, you need to place the bombs onto the board by dragging, and manually press an explode button to set-off the explosion of the first bomb.
-If there’s any other bomb within the explosion range of the first bomb – that bomb would explode too, and will affect other bombs / enemies within its explosion range - and we have ourselves an explosion chain.</p><br>
+If there’s any other bomb within the explosion range of the first bomb – that bomb would explode too, and will affect other bombs / enemies within its explosion range - and we have ourselves an explosion chain.</p>

-<p>Here are the visual representation of bombs in the game:</p><br>
+<p>Here are the visual representation of bombs in the game:</p>

 ![alt text](https://github.com/bromodachi-team/bromodachi-web/blob/master/assets/blogs/post-mortem/bombermania/bombs.png)<br>

-<em>From left to right: Cross bomb, Diagonal Bomb, Push Bomb</em><br><br><br>
+<em>From left to right: Cross bomb, Diagonal Bomb, Push Bomb</em><br><br>

 And here are the enemies within the game:<br><br>

 ![alt text](https://github.com/bromodachi-team/bromodachi-web/blob/master/assets/blogs/post-mortem/bombermania/enemies.png)<br>

-*From left to right: Normal enemy, Armored enemy (1 HP and 2 HP), and enemies with bomb (cross bomb, or diagonal bomb)*<br><br><br>
+*From left to right: Normal enemy, Armored enemy (1 HP and 2 HP), and enemies with bomb (cross bomb, or diagonal bomb)*<br><br>

 Also, some of the other special elements:<br><br>

 ![alt text](https://github.com/bromodachi-team/bromodachi-web/blob/master/assets/blogs/post-mortem/bombermania/special_elements.png)<br>

-*From left to right: Civilian, Explosive Keg, and Stack Explosive Keg*<br><br><br>
+*From left to right: Civilian, Explosive Keg, and Stack Explosive Keg*<br><br>

 <p>The way these elements work are actually pretty simple:</p>